A ghost story for Christmas…

 ‘Nah,’ he said, ‘I was just winding you up.’

 ‘Thank Christ for that.’
 I felt myself relax, although I was beginning to feel pretty stupid.
 He was always fucking with me.
-When I was a kid, he used to threaten me with the ‘floating head of death’, which turned out to be a balloon with a face drawn on it in marker pen.
+When I was a kid, he used to threaten me with the ‘floating head of death’, which turned out to be a balloon with a face drawn on it in magic marker.

 ‘I had a word with him, obviously,’ he continued, which made me feel a tad less relaxed, ‘and his fucking mates.
 Waved a blade around a bit, explained who I was, what bike clubs did… gave him a slap…’